Political life of Clint Eastwood: Registered Libertarian

 He usually describes himself as a libertarian in interviews, and in the spring of 1999, he told Premiere magazine that "I guess I was a social liberal and a fiscal conservative before it became fashionable."
 In 2009, Eastwood said that he was now a registered Libertarian.

+In 1985, he expressed that he does not align himself strictly with any political ideology, stating: “I guess that’s one thing I’ve always fought against, is being aligned.
+I think I have different feelings, liberal approaches as to certain things and conservative approaches to other things, and I think that people that are aligned aren’t really much fun.
+I guess I revere the individual, I guess that’s why I‘ve been attracted to playing individualistic kind of characters on screen.”

 He has referred to himself as "...too individualistic to be either right-wing or left-wing," describing himself in 1974 as "a political nothing" and "a moderate" and in 1997 as a "libertarian."
 He told USA Weekend in 2004, "I don't see myself as conservative, but I'm not ultra-leftist. ...
 I like the libertarian view, which is to leave everyone alone.
 Even as a kid, I was annoyed by people who wanted to tell everyone how to live."

 In 1992, Eastwood told writer David Breskin that his political views represented a fusion of Milton Friedman and Noam Chomsky and suggested that they would make for a worthwhile presidential ticket.

 At times, he has supported California Democrats, including Senator Dianne Feinstein in 1994, and liberal and environmentally concerned Representative Sam Farr in 2002.
 Eastwood contributed $1,000 to Farr's successful re-election campaign that year and on May 23, 2003, he hosted a $5,000-per-ticket fundraiser for California's Democratic governor, Gray Davis.
 Later that year, Eastwood offered to film a commercial in support of the embattled governor, and in 2001, the star visited Davis' office to support an alternative energy bill written by another Democrat, California State assemblyman Fred Keeley.

 In general, Eastwood has favored less governmental interference in both the private economy and the private lives of individuals.
-He has disapproved of a reliance on welfare, feeling that the government should help citizens make something of themselves via education and incentives.
+He has expressed disapproval of a reliance on public assistance, feeling that the government should help citizens make something of themselves via education and incentives.
 He has, however, approved of unemployment insurance, subsidies for homeowners saddled with unaffordable mortgages, environmental conservation, land preservation, alternative energy incentives, and gun control measures such as California's Brady Bill.
-A longtime, self-described "liberal on civil rights," Eastwood has stated that he has always been pro-choice on abortion.
-He has endorsed the notion of allowing same-sex couples to marry,("From a libertarian point of view, you would say, 'Yeah?
+A longtime, self-described "liberal on civil rights", Eastwood has stated that he has always been pro-choice on abortion.
+He has endorsed the notion of allowing same-sex couples to marry, "From a libertarian point of view, you would say, 'Yeah?
 So what?'
 You have to believe in total equality.
-People should be able to be what they want to be and do what they want – as long as they're not harming people.") and he contributed to groups supporting the Equal Rights Amendment for women.
+People should be able to be what they want to be and do what they want – as long as they're not harming people."
+He has also contributed to groups supporting the Equal Rights Amendment for women.